Bye Bye Lexicala, Hello OpenAI

 Why the switch?

 Costs: Above all, not being able to cache results was a deal-breaker.
-No more paying for the same word over and over.
+No more paying for the same word every time a definition is shown.

 Speed: With caching I can serve repeat lookups instantly.